ephemeral2eternity/AGENS/README.md

 # AGENS
 The client agent for AGENS system that can be run in Planetlab nodes.
+The QoE based Adaptive Control System described in GlobeCom 2015

 ## Main components in AGENS system
 - Server-side controled server selection